-Pace It is really important that children develop a good reading pace.
-If a child is reading too slowly, use a strip of paper to follow along the line behind the words the children are reading and gradually increase the pace by pushing this strip along to encourage a faster reading speed.
-Children will read at expectation so if you allow them to linger on a word they will!
+Children will read at expectation so if you allow them to linger on a word they will.
 Start with familiar books to develop this skill.
 Do not be tempted to cover up words ahead whilst they are decoding a word.
-Re-read familiar books Re- reading familiar books or one that may be perceived as too easy will help the children to focus on pace, developing a story voice and expression in their reading.
+Re- read familiar books Re- reading familiar books or one that may be perceived as too easy will help the children to focus on pace, developing a story voice and expression in their reading.
 Again this is where it is also important for children to be regularly exposed to you modelling these skills in both everyday life and in reading stories to your child.
 Did you know?
 Children need to encounter a word at least 20 times to help them store it into their long-term memories.
+When our children read we teach them to read every sentence three times.
+Once to help them decode, the second time is for fluency and the third time is to develop expression.
+Fluency, reading with ease and precision, aids comprehension and children are more engaged with the text and therefore reading is more enjoyable.